About the FICO Credit Score

 Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage comes down to a single number.

 Credit reporting agencies use your payment history to create this score.

 All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 The original FICO score was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While the formulas vary, all of the agencies use the following to build a credit score:

-- Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

 Not just for qualifying

 Improving your score

-Want to know more about your FICO score?
+Curious about credit scores?
 Give us a call: (786) 262-6486.